MHacks 2025: My First Hackathon

 "We're allowed to use AI right?"

-Although I started the competition cluless, I had the fortunte to be on a great team.
+Although I started the competition cluless, I had the fortune to be on a great team.
 Sam Tao, Bill Hong, and Caden Bowman were all extremely easy to collaborate with and learn from.
+Even better, our project was one I was deeply interested in.
+So, I decided to pull an all-nighter.
+Building clAI (our project) with my teammates throughout the night was just too much fun.

 Image of me and my teammates From Left to Right: Caden Bowman, Sam Tao, Bill Hong, Dylan Li (me)